corpdesk-mobile/cd-shell/README.md

 # 📦 Corpdesk Shell (`cd-shell`)

-**Corpdesk Shell** is the runtime environment responsible for loading and executing independent Corpdesk modules (apps) at runtime.
+**Corpdesk Shell** is the runtime environment for PWA application responsible for loading and executing independent Corpdesk modules (apps) at runtime.
 It acts as a lightweight host that dynamically loads modules from local files, remote URLs, or a central registry.

 ---